deftwork/openvpn/Readme.md

 # OpenVPN

-A [Docker](http://docker.com) file to build images for AMD & ARM devices with a installation of [OpenVPN](https://openvpn.net/) VPN server to secure your data communications, whether it's for Internet privacy, remote access for employees, securing IoT, or for networking Cloud data centers.
+A [Docker](http://docker.com) file to build images for AMD & ARM devices with an installation of [OpenVPN](https://openvpn.net/) VPN server to secure your data communications, whether it's for Internet privacy, remote access for employees, securing IoT, or for networking Cloud data centers.

 > Be aware!
-You should read carefully the usage documentation of every tool!
+You should carefully read the usage documentation of every tool!

 ## Thanks to